-Environmentally Related Special Conditions: All applications that were funded have been reviewed by the Georgia Department of Natural Resources (DNR) for compliance with Georgia environmental laws and regulations.
-As a result of DNR's review, grants may have Special

-Conditions attached to specific budget line items.
+Environmentally Related Special Conditions: All applications that were funded have been reviewed by the regulations.
+As a result of this review, grants may have Special Conditions attached to specific budget line items.
 These Special Conditions specify actions which must be taken by the Recipient prior to implementation.
 In some cases (such as floodplain or historic preservation compliance) these Special Conditions must be complied with as part of the environmental review.
 CDBG funds cannot be drawn down, obligated, or expended for any activity, with a Special Condition until the Special Condition has been cleared by DCA.
 The Recipient will be notified through issuance of a Grant Adjustment Notice that the Special Condition has been cleared.